-Of course you can use the tried and true, non-eco-friendly method of adding a patina to your metal with the use of chemicals like Liver of Sulphur, Black Max, and Antique Patina Solution.
+Of course, you can use the tried and true, non-eco-friendly method of adding a patina to your metal with the use of chemicals like liver of sulfur, Black Max, and Antique Patina Solution.
 Some chemicals can be caustic and must be handled with care, both during the process of patination and while disposing of the chemicals afterward.
 Here are some safety tips:

 - Make sure that you have a well-ventilated area to work in.

 - Clear off your work surface and lay down paper, because accidents do happen.

 - Always have a cup or bowl of clean water at the ready, as well as a bowl of water with a little baking soda mixed in.
 I usually take old coffee mugs and fill them up about halfway and add about a teaspoon of baking soda.

 - Have paper towels, old t-shirts, or clean rags ready in case of spills, and dry off your pieces after you rinse off the chemical you are using.